winngwephyo9/TestingNote/README.md

         } else {
             selectionInfo += '\nカテゴリー名: "" \nファミリ名: ""';
         }

+        // --- NEW: Calculate and display volume ---
+        const volume = getVolumeOfSelectedObject();
+        // Only display volume if it's a meaningful (positive) number.
+        // This avoids showing "Volume: 0.0000" for flat objects. if (volume > 0.0001) {
+            // The units (e.g., mm³, m³) depend on the source CAD model's units.
+            // We display a generic "units³" to reflect this. selectionInfo += `\n\n体積 (Volume): ${volume.toFixed(4)} units³`;
+        }

         objectInfoPanel.textContent = headerInfo + selectionInfo;
     } else {
-        // If nothing is selected, show default text objectInfoPanel.textContent = headerInfo + 'None Selected';
+        objectInfoPanel.textContent = headerInfo + 'None Selected';
     }
 }

 /**
  * @event mousedown
- * @description Listens for the mouse button being pressed down on the viewer container
+ * @description Listens for the mouse button being pressed down on the viewer container.
- * to record the starting position of a potential click.
  */
 viewerContainer.addEventListener('mousedown', (event) => {
     mouseDownPosition.set(event.clientX, event.clientY);